 - Not sure what the problem is

 You may need to see your GP.
-You can get more information by visiting NHS Choices or calling 111.
+You can get more information by visiting the NHS website.